sveinbjornt/hear/README.md

 ## Test

-To run tests on the built command line tool, run the following command from the repository root:
+To run tests on the built command line tool, execute the following command from the repository root:

 ```
 bash test/test.sh